 What is inheritance?

-- Inheritance describes how genetic material is passed on from parent to child.
+Inheritance is the way that genetic information is passed from a parent to a child.

 How is genetic material inherited?